 The fact of the matter is this isn’t just about appearing to be clean – after fire decontamination wipes are engineered to eliminate the toxins you can’t see that are absorbing through skin.
 De-Wipe is scientifically formulated to draw out contaminants like a magnet, trapping these dangerous pollutants inside the wipe.

 You’ve heard the phrase “shower within the hour” – as skin absorption rates dramatically increase with body temperature, getting this harmful soot off your skin as soon as possible is paramount.
-This rings true for grubby equipment and PPE too; wipe it off, don’t take it home.
+This rings true for grubby equipment and PPE too; wipe it off, don’t take it home or back to the fire station.

 AFTER FIRE WIPES VS BABY WIPES